ROB GRAAFLAND

 Two Awards

 In 1912, Graafland was invited to take part in the Exposition Internationale Musée Municipale in the City Museum (Stedelijk Museum) in Amsterdam.
-It was a very large exhibition with oil paintings from the Netherlands and 16 other countries, running from from 13 April to July.
+It was a very large exhibition with oil paintings from the Netherlands and sixteen other countries, running from from 13 April to July.
 For his painting 'Girl Reading'" ('Lezend meisje') - a girl in white lying on a yellow sofa cover - he won the bronze medal (bronzen medaille) of the City of Amsterdam.
 Soon afterwards postcards of this painting were sold by bookshops all over the Netherlands.
 Among the Dutch artists of oil paintings were professor C. L. Dake (Graafland's teacher at the Royal Academy of Art in Amsterdam), Ferdinand Hart Nibbrig, Isaac Israels, J. H. Jurres, H. W. Mesdag, Martin Monnickendam and Jan Sluyters.
-Intrigued by Graafland's work, professor C. L. Dake and two lecturers at the Royal Academy, P. H. van Moerkerken and J. H. Jurrus, travelled to Maastricht to get acquainted with the development of the visual arts in Limburg.
+Intrigued by Graafland's work, professor C. L. Dake and two lecturers at the Royal Academy, P. H. van Moerkerken and J. H. Jurrus, decided to travel to Maastricht to get acquainted with the development of the visual arts in Limburg.
 A warm welcome awaited them at Graafland's house.

 Setbacks and Depressions

 Robert Graafland had now reached the top of his career.
-As a teacher, he had educated talented pupils and introduced some of them at Sint-Lucas in Amsterdam where they had taken part in exhibitions.
-As an artist, his paintings had made him famous in Limburg and Holland.
+As a teacher, he had educated talented pupils and introduced some of them to Sint-Lucas in Amsterdam where they had taken part in exhibitions.
+As an artist, his paintings had made him famous both in Limburg and Holland.
 And his was a happy marriage and he enjoyed being a father.
 All his life he had dedicated himself to his art and pupils, his enthusiasm and energy seemed boundless, but then, suddenly and unexpectedly, this happy time came to an abrupt end.

 Two years later Graafland faced another crisis.
 His rented house was property of Guillaume Ceulen, Léon Ceulen's brother, Graafland's next door neighbour.
 When Guillaume's wife died at a young age, he sold his farm in Belgium and decided to move back to St Pieter.
 Graafland, therefore, was forced to look for another place to live.
-On 29 August 1922, the Graafland family moved from St Pieter to Maastricht, next to the concert hall.
+On 29 August, 1922, the Graafland family moved from St Pieter to Maastricht, next to the concert hall.
 This time Graafland did not set up a painting studio; his palette, easel and art supplies were not touched.
-From his study he had a view of the Hendrik van Veldekeplein (square), the St. Janskerk (church) with its Gothic tower and the portal to the St. Servaaskerk (church).
+From his study he had a view of the Hendrik van Veldekeplein (square), the St. Janskerk (church) with its Gothic tower and the portal of the St. Servaaskerk (church).
 There was no garden.
 His house was full of paintings by himself and his pupils, silent witnesses of his creative period.

 Other Activities

-In 1920 he became a deputy member of the Heritage Commission Maastricht (Schoonheidscommissie Maastricht).
-He often published his opinions in newspapers.
+In 1920 he became a deputy member of the Heritage Commission Maastricht (Schoonheidscommissie Maastricht), he often published his opinions in newspapers.

-Although Graafland could no longer paint, he refused to accept the status quo and forced himself to get a position as a drawing teacher at a school for domestic science.
-He taught decorative drawing; he made drawings to help children learn the French language visually; he created patterns for cushions, gobelins, hand knotted rugs, tapestries; and he created designs for advertising purposes and for applied arts like windows and coats of arms.
+He managed to get a position as a drawing teacher at a school for domestic science, teaching decorative drawing, making drawings to help children learn the French language visually, creating patterns for cushions, gobelins, hand knotted rugs, tapestries, and also creating designs for advertising purposes and for applied arts like windows and coats of arms.

 And more than ever before he was illustrating schildren's books and weekly and monthly magazins.

-He also joined a few exhibitions.
+He also took part in a few exhibitions.

 In 1920 he was invited by the society Netherlands Abroad (Nederland in den Vreemde) for an exhibition in Brighton, Blackpool, Bradford, Sunderland and London.
 Graafland did not travel to England, instead he sent 'Young Love' ('Jonge liefde') and 'Joy of Life' ('Levensvreugde').